-PLEASE NOTE: School tax bills have two separate taxes listed:
+Note: School tax bills have two separate taxes listed:

 - Library Tax – The Wood Library tax total.
-An increase in the total Wood Library tax was approved by voters in May, 2017.
-The total Wood Library tax levy will be $648,000 in 2017-18, up from $630,000 last year.
+An increase in the Wood Library tax was approved by voters in May 2020.
+The total Wood Library tax levy will be $720,268 in 2020-2021, up from $700,268 last year.

 The two separate taxes are combined into one total for payment, which is payable to: “School Tax Collector”.
 By law, the school district collects the Wood Library tax and passes it through to the Wood Library General Fund.
 The Wood Library tax is not an increase in the school tax levy.

 School Tax Rate Information

 Canandaigua’s school tax rates vary by municipality in 2020-2021.
 Most rates are below the projected rate of $19.18, a conservative estimate established in May 2020, at the time of the school budget vote.
 Voters approved the District’s $77.7 million budget in May by an overwhelming margin.